 Today we will head out for a day walk in the valley known as the Shasila Trail.
 The trail is used by the people of Sha Ngawang and Chitokha to migrate between their summer and winter homes in Gangtey.
 It was also an important trail used by the Gangtey Truelku and his followers in the past while migrating between his winter residence in Sha Chitokha and Gangtey Gompa.

 The walk takes approximately 6 hours for casual trekkers to reach Kheylaykha from Phobjikha.
 This trail is especially recommended for bird lovers.
-Our truck will meet us at the road and take us back to our campsite in Gangtey for the night.
+Our transport will meet us at the road and take us back to Gangtey for the night.